SulaimanSayyed21/h446Alevel/h446Alevel.md

 ![ui-testing-01.jpg](images\\docs\\ui-testing-01.jpg)<br>
 *figure-19 - Home page*

-- To avoid it happening the `.anchor` class property ` padding: 0px 10px 0px 10px; /* top, right, bottom, left */` values were chaged from `15` to `10`.
+- To avoid it happening the `.anchor` class property ` padding: 0px 10px 0px 10px; /* top, right, bottom, left */` values were changed from `15` to `10`.
 The problem is corrected. as shown below.

 ![ui-testing-02.jpg](images\\docs\\ui-testing-02.jpg)<br>
 *figure-20 - Home page*

  Checking Login and Signup pages.
-They are displayed correctly in all three  browsers as shwon below.
+They are displayed correctly in all three  browsers as shown below.

 ![ui-testing-login-03.jpg](images\\docs\\ui-testing-login-03.jpg)<br>
 *figure-21 - Login page*